 Look in detail at the shape and form.

-Look at how famous artists have painted ears: Mona Lisa; Girl with a Pearl earring; Holbein’s Henry viii; Holbein’s paintings of Henry’s wives; Holbein’s ambassadors.
+Look at how famous artists have painted ears: Mona Lisa; Girl with a Pearl earring; Holbein’s Henry viii; Holbein’s paintings of Henry’s wives; Holbein’s Ambassadors.

 Focus on the size, form, shape and positioning of ears on a head.